The Cross-Border Data Problem

 Third, cost structure.
 AI-native research workflows make orders of magnitude more data requests than human analysts.
 A workflow that queries 50 companies across 10 financial metrics for a sector screen generates 500 API calls in seconds.
 Commercial terminal licensing is priced for human usage patterns, not AI-scale throughput.
 AKShare’s open-source model eliminates this constraint.

 Global Financial Data — The Global Pillar.
-The global pillar is accessed through a licensed cross-border financial data provider covering US and international equities, fixed income, derivatives, macro-economic indicators, credit ratings, and ESG metrics.
+The global pillar is accessed through a licensed cross-border financial data provider covering US and international equities, fixed income, derivatives, macro-economic indicators, credit ratings, and ESG data.
 Through MCP integration, Claude can query this feed directly — pulling US peer financials, global sector benchmarks, and macro indicators in the same analytical pass that queries AKShare for Chinese data.

 Solving the Hard Problems